Romania One Week Itinerary: Experience Castles, Culture & Nature

 Peles Castle (Romania)

-This is a suggested one week travel itinerary for Romania that covers Bucharest, Brașov, Sighișoara & the castles.
+This is a suggested one-week travel itinerary for Romania that includes Bucharest, Brașov, Sighișoara, and the magnificent castles.

 Why Travel To Romania